Intermediate Literary/Classical Chinese

 Can I get a refund if I decide the course isn't for me?

 Yes!
-Our usual refund policy is "30 days from purchase," but since the course doesn't start until August 1, I'm extending that to "the 31st of August."
-If you decide you don't like the course for whatever reason, just reach out by the end of August and I'll be happy to refund you.
+Our refund policy is "30 days from purchase," so if you decide you don't like the course for whatever reason, just reach out within 30 days and we'll be happy to refund you.

 Will there be assignments or homework?